We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions

 It's been many years since we designed and built the Electric Brewery.
 We're happy to report that there's absolutely nothing we'd change if we had to do this all over again.
 Having brewed with it dozens of times, there's nothing we look at and think "We should have done that differently".
 We waited this long before publishing our build information as we wanted to make sure we were 100% happy with the setup, thus ensuring that others would be as well.

 Our setup may not be for everyone, but those that do follow our instructions to build their own Electric Brewery, we think, will be suitably impressed with the outcome.

 The number one question we get asked is "how much?".
-Below is a price breakdown of part costs based on Fall 2010 prices and 20 gallon kettles (as we use).
+Below is an approximate price breakdown of part costs based on winter 2014 prices and 20 gallon kettles (as we use).
 You buy all the parts and assemble it yourself (as we did).